vibakar/angular4-shopping-cart-app/README.md

  docker run -d -p 3000:3000 vibakar/ng4-shoppingcart-app
  ```

-## Deployed in Heroku

-This application is deployed in heroku.To have a look [Click Here](https://ng4shoppingapp.herokuapp.com)

 ## Deployed in Firebase

 And also this application is deployed in firebase too.To have a look [Click Here](https://shopping-app-d3e8b.firebaseapp.com)